edgio-docs/edgio-docs/guides/applications/v7/performance/cdn_as_code/route_features.md

 ## Blocking Unwanted Traffic {/* blocking-unwanted-traffic */}

+Although there are various strategies for blocking unwanted traffic, the recommended method for blocking traffic is through {{ PRODUCT }} {{ PRODUCT_SECURITY }}'s [access rules](/security/access-rules).
+Access rules allow you to define traffic profiles (e.g., country, IP address, or user agent) that should always be allowed, blocked, or undergo additional security screening.

 ### Blocking traffic from specific countries {/* blocking-traffic-from-specific-countries */}

 If you need to block all traffic from a specific country or set of countries, you can do so by matching requests by the [country code](/applications/reference/country_codes) using the `location.country` match condition: